Questions to ask while touring an assisted living community

 • Is the layout of the residence easy to navigate?

 • How many rooms are available?
-In what size?
+What are their sizes?

 • How many residents live there?

-• Are the rooms, doorways and hallways large enough for walkers and wheelchairs?
+• Are the rooms, doorways and hallways large enough for walkers and wheelchairs, including both in the communal areas and in the apartment?

 • Are there elevators?